camillesanchez/online_portfolio/README.md

 Once website is ready for deployment, use `yarn build` to build the app for production to the `build` folder.
 Your app is ready to be deployed!

-Select all the files in the build folder (and un-select any unecessary files) and create a zip from it.
+Select all the files in the build folder (and un-select any unecessary files) and create a .zip from it.

 ## Website Deployment using OVHcloud: